GoodGrief8392/GoodGrief8392/README.md

 - 👋 Hi, I’m Sahil(@GoodGrief8392)
 - 👀 I’m interested in ...
 Products, Startups and Stories.
 - 🌱 I’m currently learning ...
 Web Development(CSS) and Product Management.
-- 💞️ I’m looking to collaborate on ... building products
+- 💞️ I’m looking to collaborate on ... product teardowns, UX case studies and consulting competitions
 - 📫 How to reach me ...
 Twitter @Sahilthesail

 <!---